broadinstitute/wfl/docs/md/usage-retry.md

-Attempting to retry workflows of any other status will return a `400` HTTP failure status, as will specifying a status for which the workload has no workflows.
+Attempting to retry workflows of any other status will return a `400` HTTP failure status, as will a valid combination of filters with no matching workflows in WFL's DB.
+Examples:

+- A valid Terra submission ID for a different workload
+- `"Failed"` workflow status when all unretried workflows had `"Succeeded"`

 ### Warnings and Caveats